Moduli spaces of sheaves on Fano threefolds and K3 surfaces of genus 9: The birational models of

 \begin{proposition} Let $\sigma\in\Stab^+(S)$ be a generic stability condition.
 Then there is an autoequivalence $\phi\in\Aut(\D^b(S))$ with $\phi^H(v)=v$ such that $\phi(\sigma)$ lies in $U(S)$.
 Moreover, the moduli space $\calM_\sigma[v]$ is isomorphic to $\calM_{\sigma_{\alpha,\beta}}[v]$ for some $\alpha,\beta$. \end{proposition}

-\begin{proof} From the proof of \cite{BridgelandStabCondK3}, Proposition $13.2$, there exists an autoequivalence $\phi\in\Aut(\D^b(S))$ such that $\phi(\sigma)\in\overline{U(S)}$, which is the composite of autoequivalences either of the form $T_A^2$, the square of a spherical twist along a spherical vector bundle $A$ on $S$, or of the form $T_{\calO_C(k)}$, the spherical twist along the structure sheaf of a nonsingular rational curve $C\subset S$.
+\begin{proof} From the proof of \cite[Prop.
+13.2]{BridgelandStabCondK3} there exists an autoequivalence $\phi\in\Aut(\D^b(S))$ such that $\phi(\sigma)\in\overline{U(S)}$, which is the composite of autoequivalences either of the form $T_A^2$, the square of a spherical twist along a spherical vector bundle $A$ on $S$, or of the form $T_{\calO_C(k)}$, the spherical twist along the structure sheaf of a nonsingular rational curve $C\subset S$.
 But the latter case cannot occur as $\Pic(S)=\matZ H$, $H^2=16$, and any smooth rational curve satisfies $C^2=-2$.
 Now the fact $\phi(v)=v$ follows from the remark that $T_A^2$ acts trivially in cohomology ($T_A$ acts by reflection in the hyperplane orthogonal to $v(A)$).
 Moreover, as we assumed that $\sigma$ does not lie on a wall, $\phi(\sigma)$ cannot be on the boundary $\partial U(S)$ as the latter is covered by walls.
 Finally, note that the action of $\widetilde{GL}_2(\matR)$ does not affect the moduli space of stable objects as it only changes the phases.
 By definition of $U(S)$, some element of this group must send $\phi\sigma$ to a stability condition of the form $\sigma_{\alpha,\beta}$ as constructed above.

 To sum up, there is an autoequivalence $\phi\in\Aut(\D^b(S))$ acting trivially on cohomology and an element $m\in\widetilde{GL}_2(\matR)$ which give

 \end{proof}